muratk5n/thirdwave/en/index.md

 Zee Ping Ping could not have been fine with any of that..
-Li Ka-shing is from Hong Kong, clearly CH could not cajole him.
+Li Ka-shing is from Hong Kong, but clearly CH could not cajole him.
 US must have had too much leverage.

 ---